geraintp/lamg/content/collections/pages/privacy-policy.md

                     marks:
                       -
                         type: bold
-                    text: 'To save or protect an individual''s vital interest.'
+                    text: "To save or protect an individual's vital interest."
                   -
                     type: text
                     text: "\_We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm."